zzGHzz/myvetools-demo/readme.md

 	}
 }
 ```
-### Testing
+### Testing Contract `A`

-To test the contract, I am going do the following things:
+To test contract `A`, I'm going to do the following things:

 1. To deploy `A` with an initial value `100`
 2. To call function `a` and check whether the returned value equals `100`
 3. To invoke function `set` **twice within one single transaction**, setting the value to `200` and then to `300`
 4. To validate the two emitted events
 5. To call function `a` and check whether the returned value equals `300`

+Note that the complete code for testing contract `A` can be found [here](https://github.com/zzGHzz/myvetools-demo/blob/main/test.ts)

 #### Step 1